Have you ever looked around your home gradually and then suddenly realized numerous items shouldn’t have been purchased?

 - Make full use of coupons and cashback opportunities

-- Get a cheaper apartment or a cheaper cellphone plan
+- Get an affordable apartment or an affordable cellphone plan

 - Bundle services for discounts whenever possible